Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Peak flow.md

 Peak Flow

 1. Establish how much the child knows already:
-- Ask them if they know what a peak flow is.
+- Ask them if they know what a peak flow meter is.
 - If they do ask them what it's used for (chances are a good chunk of them have asthma and will have used one).
 - If they don't know what it is, ask them what they think it might be used for.
 - This should be quite easy to guess from the design, but if they're struggling, work them round to it.